scikit-learn-contrib/metric-learn/doc/preprocessor.rst

 Callable
 --------
-Instead, you can provide a callable in the argument ``preprocessor``.
+Alternatively, you can provide a callable as ``preprocessor``.
 Then the estimator will accept indicators of points instead of points.
 Under the hood, the estimator will call this callable on the indicators you provide as input when fitting, predicting etc...
 Using a callable can be really useful to